 If you have your own paddleboard, it’s easy to find great access to the lake at several other places along Lake Neuchâtel’s long shoreline.

 2. It’s good exercise.

-4. Anyone can learn to do it, regardless of age.
+4. Anyone can learn to paddleboard, regardless of age.

 5. Where else can you paddle with swans?

-6. It’s a nice place for your friends to hang out, even if they don’t want to join you in the lake.
+6. It’s a nice place for your non-paddling friends to hang out while you’re on the water.